Frequently Asked Questions

 One of my supporting documents has been “rejected.”
 What should I do?

-There are free tools available for scanning documents with your mobile phone.
+There are free tools available for scanning documents with your cell phone.
 These tools also allow you to edit PDF files so that you can combine two files into one.
 You can easily find these free tools online.

 On the “PJ web” app for submitting documents online, what should I do if a document does not apply to me?